shawnr/practical-javascript-2-webapps/routing-urls/project-responding-to-user-input-part-two.md

 * `q1` is not blank
 * `q2` is an Array with the length greater than zero
 * `q3` is an Array with the length greater than zero
+* `q4` is not blank
+* `q5` is not blank

+We can, once again, validate the data using a conditional with a set of conditional statements:

 ```js
 methods: {